General Information

 Three-dimensional drawings of a steel frame that connects a reinforced concrete suspender

-The steel frame is made of C-sections and two plates.
-It connects the front and back sides of the suspender and the tie beam by direct contact.
+The steel frame is made of C-sections and two plates; it connects the front and back sides of the suspender and the tie beam by direct contact.
 Figure 8 shows a bottom view of the sidewalk.

 Sidewalk.